huggingface/blog/deploy-vertex-ai.md

 ![](./assets/97_vertex_ai/image5.png)

 Among all the different statistics shown in the table, \`Average (ms)\` refers to the average latency of the Endpoint.
-Locust fired about **17230 requests**, and their average latency is reported to be **646 Milliseconds** which is impressive.
+Locust fired off about **17230 requests**, and the reported average latency is **646 Milliseconds**, which is impressive.
 In practice, you’d want to simulate more real traffic by conducting the load test in a distributed manner.
 Refer [<u>here</u>](https://cloud.google.com/architecture/load-testing-and-monitoring-aiplatform-models)
 to learn more.